frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 But at the same time, she gave; she didn\'t hold anything back.
 She responded to those demands.

-I could ask Our Lord that we also might have the grace to respond to those demands.
+We could ask Our Lord that we also might have the grace to respond to those demands.
 Maybe He asks a little bit more from us, like He asked from the Grandmother through our Father---to be there in certain situations, to go out of our way, to think out of the box, to go that extra mile sometimes when we see that something is needed.

 Or even if it\'s not needed, we try to offer it ourselves, to set that bar very high because that\'s what we\'ve received, so that we can spread that to others that come after us.